codjust/orskycloud-openresty/README.md

 ========
 Description
 =======
-using OR develop an api server.
+Using OpenResty implement a simple api server.